SerNet/verinice-veo-web-documentation/developers/index.md

 }
 ```

-The element `owner` references a <DocsLink to="/object_model/objects#asset">unit</DocsLink> to which the element belongs, the element's `links` contains links to other elements and `customAspects` contains domain-specific properties.
-An element may be associated with one or more domains.
-One subtype is defined for each domain for each element.
-A lifecycle status is also set.
+The property `owner` references the [unit]("/object_model/objects#unit") to which the element belongs, `links` contains links to other elements and `customAspects` contains domain-specific properties.
+The domain-specific sub-type and lifecycle status are also present.

-## Object schema

-## Create a business object
+## Creating an element

 After loading a unit and domain ID, an element (a.k.a. business object) can be created in a domain with the API endpoint: